ZacharyGeurts/AMOURANTHRTX/README.md

 Check recent commits to follow code updates.
 Paste https://github.com/ZacharyGeurts/AMOURANTHRTX into Grok fast, and skip the line.

-You are encouraged to work with code here.
-Welcome to github.
-The best advice I have for you is to make some money with it first.
-Cut all operational costs securely and to zero.
-Come back and keep up with me.
-I will not be adding a cycle without ensuring the robot eats an EMP for it.
-We did not start at zero cost and I will not return to that other costly space.

 SDL3 from github.
 Vulkan SDK is at LunarG.
 GLM and build tools I was able to get with apt.
 The cmake build system needs internet to function and tries to help.
 Uses tinyobj and is really smart everywhere really really.

 You owe me 3% of every dollar I can make you.
 Of the 3 cents I send two of them over to Amouranth and Nick.
 Or you can cut me out and just dono over at Ammo's twitch page.
 If you enjoyed anything from here, send Amouranth a swag bag if you have it, and free copy or Steamlink key.